 Egan noted that businesses can look at numerous data points to create a more targeted and intelligent email marketing campaign.
-[For a side-by-side comparison of the best email marketing solutions, visit our sister site Top Ten Reviews.]
+[Interested in an email marketing solution?
+Check out our best picks.]

 "Spend time identifying your most valuable customer segment," he told Business News Daily.
 "This data will come from your billing system.
 Who spends the most?
 How often?
 What products do they buy?
 Then drill down to the interactions these folks have with your marketing campaigns.
 Who is opening the most [emails]?
 When do they open them?
 What do they click on?
 More often than not, this exercise will result in a clear pattern that defines individual preferences, allowing you to sell more efficiently and effectively."

 Campaigner recently investigated five common beliefs about email marketing to determine whether these "best practices" are really best, and uncovered the truths behind the myths: